OpusVL/naxsi/README.md

 ## Usage

-Replace the `default.conf` file by mounting you own on top of it.
+Replace the `default.conf` file by mounting your own on top of it.